LeibnizDSMZ/d3-sparql/queries/introduction.md

 LIMIT 5
 ```

+## Combining optional values

 We want to combine the species name and the designation of a strain in one column.
-We can use `CONCAT` for this:
+We can use `CONCAT` for this, but we also need to use `OPTIONAL` for the designation, as not all strains have a designation:

 ```sparql
 PREFIX d3o: <https://purl.dsmz.de/schema/>